osdldbt/dbt2/doc/quick-start.rst

 Rename the AppImage file to **dbt2** and make sure it is in your `PATH` and is executable.

-The rest of this section describes the easiest way to use this test kit.
+The rest of this section describes the easiest way to use this test kit per database management system.
 See the rest of the documentation for more advanced uses.

 PostgreSQL
 ==========